TicketsBot/docs/src/miscellaneous/placeholders.md

 | * %first_response_time_all_time% | Staff average first response time to tickets since the beginning |
 | %discord_account_creation_date% | The date and time that the user's Discord account was created |
 | %discord_account_age% | How long ago the user's Discord account was created |

+\Placeholders marked with a * are premium features.
+Learn more about premium [here](https://ticketsbot.net/premium).

 ### Integrations
 All integration placeholders are automatically active, you do not have to do anything special apart from include them in your welcome message.